breeatoomey/SongSearch/README.md

 - Along with this, the proper title of the song along with its album art are displayed for the user at the top of the screen.

 ## Technical Specification
-SongSearch was developed with Swift and SwiftUI and derives its data from the Genius API.
+SongSearch was developed with Swift and SwiftUI.
+It derives its data from the Genius API.